shopware/docs/guides/plugins/plugins/testing/jest-admin.md

 ## Next steps

 Do you want to see these examples in practice?
-Head over to our [video tutorial](https://youtu.be/nWUBK3fjwVg) on how to write component tests in jest for the Shopware administration.
+Head over to our [video tutorial](https://youtu.be/nWUBK3fjwVg) on how to write component tests in jest for the Shopware Administration.

 Furthermore, you might want to have a look at one of the following guides as well: